Clupai8o0/Clupai8o0/README.md

 ## I'm a Son, Student, Friend and a Developer

 - 💡 Currently working on a discord bot!
-- 📕 I’m currently trying to learn everything 😂
+- 📕 I’m currently trying to learn everything 😂 Though at the moment, thinking about learning rust
 - 🙆‍♂️ Dearly looking for someone to work with and contribute on projects with
 - 🥅 My goal for this year is to start working as a freelance web developer! 😆
 - ⚡ Quick fact: I'm a music producer, an artist, a writer, a gamer blah blah...
 Pretty much a jack of all trades 😂